reactioncommerce/reaction-docs/public-docs/localization-and-i18n.md

 title: Localization and i18n
 ---

-To customize your shop's default currency, language, and other localization features, login to your dashboard and click on the <i class="font-icon fa fa-language"></i> **Localization and i18n** icon.
+To customize your shop's default currency, language, and other localization features, login to `reaction-admin` (on [localhost:4080](http://localhost:4080) if you're running it locally) and go to Settings > Shop Localization.

 Select your shop preferences from the drop-down menu.